 Throughout his tenure the program has earned three second place finishes and a third place finish in the NACC.
 In six years under his direction, the Falcons have an overall conference record of 28-13.
-His CUW teams have produced 70 All-NACC selections, one all-region selection and an All-American selection.
+His CUW teams have produced 80 All-NACC selections, two all-region selection and an All-American selection.

-In 2012 CUW posted its second best season yet under Etter, going 7-3, including a 6-1 record in the NACC.
+In 2012 CUW posted its second best season under Etter, going 7-3, including a 6-1 record in the NACC.
 CUW placed second in the conference and ended the season on a four-game winning streak.

-In 2012 his quarterback (Austin Damaschke) was named the WFCA Private College Player of the Year.
+In 2012 and 2013 his quarterback (Austin Damaschke) was named the WFCA Private College Player of the Year.
 Damaschke was also a finalist for the Gagliardi Trophy and NACC Player of the Year in 2013.
 In addition, during the 2011 season CUW's defense finished the year ranked No. 1 in the country in pass defense, allowing 122.6 yards per game.

 Since his arrival, the CUW football program has grown to over 130 participants.
-Etter places a strong emphasis on academics, which has produced a team GPA of 3.0.
-Overall, 85 players have been earned All-NAC Scholar Athlete honors.
-The program has also been involved with various community service projects, including the Mequon Young Life Program, Longario Family Housing Project, Canned Food Drive, Dance for Diabetes, Read Across America, volunteering for the Cedarburg Education Association and working with local Youth Football Organizations.
+The program has also been involved with various community service projects, including the Mequon Young Life Program, Longario Family Housing Project, Canned Food Drive, Dance for Diabetes, Read Across America, volunteering for the Cedarburg Education Association, working with local Youth Football Organizations and assisting Special Olympians.